hspedro/ckad-preparation/README.md

 ## Namespaces

-In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster.
+In Kubernetes, namespaces provide a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for